 We are a sun smart accredited school.
 This means during Terms 1 and 4 all children and staff wear sun hats for outdoor activities and at intervals and lunchtimes.
 Students who do not have their sunhat at school are required to remain in a shaded area during these outdoor times.

 SWIS (Social Worker in Schools).
-We have a social worker onsite on Thursday and Friday to work with the children.
+We have a social worker onsite on Thursdays to work with the children.
 If you would like your child to work with the social worker, you need to contact your child's teacher or the Principal to fill out a referral form.
 Teachers may refer students who they think require support.
 Parents will be informed about this.

-Teachers' professional learning meetings are held on Tuesday from 3.15 - 5.00pm weekly and team meetings every second Monday from 3.15 - 5.00pm.
+Teachers' professional learning meetings are held on Monday from 3.15 - 5.00pm weekly.
 If you need to meet with teachers please try to make it outside of this time.

 We are part of the DHB's toothbrushing programme.
 This means that all children who have parental consent get provided with a toothbrush and toothpaste to brush their teeth daily at school after lunch.
 If you would like your child to join this programme, please contact the office.